Programming concepts in scientific computing

 Assessment methods

-The students will be evaluated with two quizz (QCM) during the semester and then with oral evaluations based on programming at the end of the semester.
+The students will be evaluated based on the realization of a project and their programming skills, which will be defended during an oral exam at the end of the semester.

 Resources